Obsessive-compulsive Disorder (OCD): An Insight

 ‘A preoccupation with orderliness, perfectionism, and mental and interpersonal control, at the expense of flexibility, openness, and efficiency.
 This pattern begins in early adulthood and is present in a variety of contexts … Despite the similarity in names, OCD is usually easily distinguished from obsessive-compulsive personality disorder by the presence of true obsessions and compulsions in OCD.’

-While it’s not known what exactly causes OCD, it’s generally thought to occur due to a combination of genetic factors, abnormalities of the brain, behavioural factors and environmental factors.
-Other reasons might be a family history of OCD, social factors and psychological factors (Beyond Blue 2013; Beyond OCD 2018b).
+While it’s not known what exactly causes OCD, the condition is generally thought to occur due to a combination of factors such as:

 Obsessions

-Obsessions are intrusive, unwanted and cause distress and anxiety.
+Obsessions are intrusive and unwanted thoughts, images and urges that cause distress and anxiety.
 A person will not derive pleasure from them and they are not voluntary.
 A person will attempt to neutralise these through compulsions.
 Obsessions may include:

 • Repetitive or persistent thoughts or images, for example, a deep fear of contamination